-Ms. O’Hara’s film and television credits include the second season of Netflix’s 13 Reasons Why, All The Bright Places, Peter Pan Live!, Sex & The City 2, Martin Scorsese’s The Key to Reserva, Showtime’s Masters of Sex, CBS All Access’s The Good Fight, Blue Bloods, Alexander Hamilton, N3mbers, and the animated series Car Talk.
+Ms. O’Hara received an Emmy nomination for her portrayal of Katie Bonner in the hit web series The Accidental Wolf.
+Other film and television credits include the second season of Netflix’s 13 Reasons Why, All The Bright Places, Peter Pan Live!, Sex & The City 2, Martin Scorsese’s The Key to Reserva, Showtime’s Masters of Sex, CBS All Access’s The Good Fight, Blue Bloods, N3mbers, and the animated series Car Talk.

 In 2015 she made her Metropolitan Opera debut in Lehár’s The Merry Widow and returned as Despina in Mozart’s Così fan tutte.
-She made her New York Philharmonic debut as Julie Jordan in the Orchestra’s 2013 staged production of Carousel.
-Her concerts have gained international acclaim, spanning from Carnegie Hall to Tokyo.
+She made her New York Philharmonic debut as Eliza Doolittle in the 2007 staged production of My Fair Lady and returned as Julie Jordan in the 2013 staged production of Carousel.
+Her internationally acclaimed concerts have gained international acclaim, spanning from Carnegie Hall to Tokyo.
 She is a frequent performer on PBS’s live telecasts and the Kennedy Center Honors.

 Her solo albums, Always and Wonder in the World, received two Grammy nominations and are available on Ghostlight Records.